Sociology

 Overview

-Sociology is the study of how society works and how people’s lives are shaped by their relationships, institutions, and shared rules.
+Sociology is the scientific study of society, how it works, and how people’s lives are shaped by their relationships, institutions, and shared rules.
 It explores how culture, institutions, and social forces influence what we do, think, and experience.
+It also examines how humans behave and interact in groups, organizations, and institutions, and investigates how these social relationships both shape and are shaped by human attitudes and actions.

 Sociologists examine patterns in everyday life, such as family, work, inequality, culture, and social change, to understand why groups behave as they do and how societies can be improved.
+They also study how people and societies work, uncovering patterns in behavior and relationships to help explain problems and guide solutions.

 For an in-depth description of the field of sociology, see the American Sociological Association.

-The American Sociological Association (ASA) describes all human behavior as social.
-As a result, it's nearly impossible to list all of sociology's possible subfields.
-However, listed below are examples of typical subfields offered by many colleges and universities.
 If you would like to read more about these subfields and their concepts, links to the free, peer-reviewed OpenStax Introduction to Sociology textbook are provided.
 OpenStax textbooks are written by subject experts, reviewed by faculty, and commonly used in introductory and core undergraduate courses.

 Social issues are complex, and sociology draws on multiple perspectives to help sociologists see the bigger social picture.
 As an interdisciplinary major, sociology draws from other disciplines such as history, economics, political science, public policy, psychology, and many others.